Transportation to and from Athens Airport

 Airport Express bus X96 runs between Athens Airport and Piraeus.
 It is better not to remain seated till the last stop, get out a few stops earlier at the bus stop Agios Spiridonas.
 A local bus or taxi will take you from this bus stop to the cruise passenger terminals.
 You can also travel by metro from Athens Airport, but then you have to change at metro station Monastiraki to metro line 1 (green).
 The regional bus services of KTEL take travellers from the airport to the ports of Rafina and Lavrio (change buses at Markopoulo Mesogaias), buses depart in front of the Arrivals hall opposite Hotel Sofitel.
 Please consult website Piraeus Port Authority for more information.

-Acropolis Skip-the-Line Ticket & Welcome Walk in Plaka
+Acropolis Pre-booked Entrance Ticket & Welcome Walk in Plaka

 Take a short welcome walk from Monastiraki square, through the Plaka district, to the Acropolis of Athens!
 Get orientation and tips from a local and skip the ticket lines with your pre-booked admission ticket to the most iconic attraction of Athens!